Acromyrmex insinuator: Distribution

-A. insinuator are found exclusively in Panama and were first discovered and studied in 1998.
+Acromyrmex insinuator are found exclusively in Panama and were first discovered and studied in 1998.
 There have been a few laboratory studies, but the majority of data has been collected in nature through observation.

 Social parasitism

-A. insinuator is a social parasite of Acromyrmex echinatior.
+Acromyrmex insinuator is a social parasite of Acromyrmex echinatior.
 Unlike the three of the four other known social parasites within the Atinni tribe (Acromyrmex (Pseudoatta) argentina argentina, Acromyrmex argentina platensis and Acromyrmex sp.) who show the extreme characteristics of social parasitism, A. insinuator is an example of the relatively early development of social parasitism as they closely resemble their host and produce a working caste.
 This fact also leads to further data supporting Emery's rule.

-A. insinuator will produce a minor working caste that tends to the fungal garden, which is unique in comparison to the other known social parasites in the Attini tribe.
+Acromyrmex insinuator will produce a minor working caste that tends to the fungal garden, which is unique in comparison to the other known social parasites in the Attini tribe.
 The A. insinuator queen and minor workers then goes on to consume the majority of the fungal garden while A. echinatior does all the scavenging required to maintain the fungal garden.
 However, there seems to be some sort of balance as the A. echinatior population does not suffer much from the presence of A. insinuator.